A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Conclusions and future work

 The prediction models are combined with SHAP approximations to create interpretable models which can provide even more useful information.
 Combining the SHAP values with the prediction models provides a high accuracy and trustworthy decision support system, which presents arguments for the predicted slipperiness of the runway instead of only the prediction.
 In addition to contributing to safer and more economic operations of airport runways, providing trustworthy information about runway conditions can also contribute to lower fuel usage and less use of chemicals.
 If the runway conditions are known to be good, the pilots can use less fuel on thrust reverse, and the operators can use less anti-icing and de-icing chemicals on the runway.

 Future work will be to expand the prediction system into a forecasting system to predict the runway conditions some hours into the future, by using time series and weather forecasts.
 This could help the airport operators to plan and execute necessary runway maintenance procedures, and in the logistic of airplane landings and take-off.
-We are also going to work with methods involving censored data from survival analysis to take advantage of the measurements of minimum available friction from the aircraft landings that are not friction limited.
-To extend the system to other airports than Oslo Airport, it could be of interest to work with transfer learning methods, instead of training completely separate models for all airports.
+We are also working on a novel, general machine learning method for right censored data which handles dependent censoring.
+With such a framework, we can take advantage of the measurements of minimum available friction from the airplane landings which are non-friction limited.
+Another important note is that the developed models are only trained and tested on data from Oslo Airport, and the effectiveness of these models on other airports needs to be evaluated.
+However, we are in the process of testing the framework on some other airports, both the finished trained model, as well as using the framework to train new, airport-specific models.
+It is also of interest to merge these two methods by using transfer learning methodology.